ISafronenko/capstone/solution/SOLUTION.md

 to deploy kubernetes cluster on __Amazon EKS__.

 An __Amazon EKS cluster__ consists of two primary components:
-  - The Amazon EKS control plane
+* The Amazon EKS control plane
-  - Amazon EKS worker nodes that are registered with the control plan
+* Amazon EKS worker nodes that are registered with the control plan

 __Cluster configuration__
-1. Two public subnets for two AZs
-2. Cluster: min size - 2, max size - 4 EC2 instances of type t2.medium with 20 Gb storage attached
+* Cluster: min size - 2, desired size - 3, max size - 4 EC2 instances of type t2.medium with 20 Gb storage attached.

-__Some details:__
+* VPC with two public subnets for two availability zones.
+* Internet Gateway with attachment, routing tables and security groups for routing traffic to/from the internet.
+* Roles for running service and nodes.
+* AutoScalingGroup and LaunchConfiguration for provisioning EC2 instances.

 ### Screenshots of AWS EKS cluster creation
 __Create EKS Cluster from ZSH__